x-0D/component-examples/README.md

 Each directory contains a standalone Haxe project that you can build and run locally using the included build hxml files for a variety of targets.

+## A Note About Kha

+In order to run these examples with Kha simply use the following: `path/to/Kha/make --compile --run`.

 ## Additional Resources

 For more examples, see [the HaxeUI Component Explorer](http://haxeui.org/explorer/).